David Sanjek: American Popular Music and Its Business: The First Four Hundred Years

 This colossal work of research and writing traces the history of the American Music Business from its origins in Elizabethan England to the end of the twentieth century.
 David Sanjek was responsible for updating and refining the work in the third volume "Pennies From Heaven," which focusses on the technological and legal transformations that affected American Music industry between 1909 and 1984.

 Legacy

-The David Sanjek Archive of many thousands of books, journals, papers, records and assorted audio and visual media artefacts is (at the time of writing) in preparation at University of Salford.
-It is hoped that this will form a valuable resource for current and future scholars in the fields of popular music, film, literature and theatre.
+The David Sanjek Archive of numerous books, journals, papers, records and assorted audio and visual media artefacts is (at the time of writing) in preparation at University of Salford.
+It is expected to prove to be a valuable resource for the current and future scholars in the fields of popular music, film, literature and theatre.

 The David Sanjek Memorial Graduate Student Paper Prize is offered by IASPM-US.

 David is survived by his brothers Rick, a Nashville-based music entrepreneur and Roger Sanjek, an anthropologist and Professor.